Malith9595/Travel_Lodge/README.md

   - Model represents the POJO (plain old java object).
 Eg:- Entity object /DTO (data transfer object) object.
   - Programing to the interface not to the implemantation design principal is used.
 Eg: using UserService interface rather UserServiceImpl
   - View represent the user interface Eg:- register.html, tymeleaf and Jquery is used.
+  - MySQL is used as the SQL database.
+DB name: travel_db.
+Database username and password is setup in application.properties
+  - This application will run on http://localhost:8080/api/register

  # Testing